-As of June 30, 2005, IDAPP was exposed to credit risk because of the positive fair value of the 2004 swap, however, the 2005 swap had a greater negative fair value which negated the risk.
-IDAPP would only be exposed to credit risk in the amount of the swaps' positive fair value.
+As of June 30, 2006, IDAPP was exposed to credit risk because of the positive fair value of the 2005 swap.
+IDAPP would only be exposed to credit risk in the amount of the swap's positive fair value.
 Fair value is a factor only upon termination.